Cnturion/Site-To-Site-VPN/README.md

 First, I would like to thank the AWS community for their participation in helping me find a solution to this challenge and their mentorship.

+This demo is broken down into six phases and it take approximately 1.5 hours to complete.

+Phase 1: GovCloud VPC Set up

 ![S2S VPN Demo](https://github.com/Cnturion/Site-To-Site-VPN/assets/98136077/e0f62df2-491e-4c89-aeb5-81317a3fe53c)